-Are There Job Opportunities for Drywall and Ceiling Tile Installers?
+Is There Job Demand for Drywall and Ceiling Tile Installers?

-In the United States, there were 119,500 jobs for Drywall and Ceiling Tile Installer in 2016.
+There were about 119,500 jobs for Drywall and Ceiling Tile Installer in 2016 (in the United States).
 There is little to no growth in job opportunities for Drywall and Ceiling Tile Installer.
-The BLS estimates 10,500 yearly job openings in this field.
+Due to new job openings and attrition, there will be an average of 10,500 job openings in this field each year.

 The states with the most job growth for Drywall & Ceiling Tile Installer are Utah, Colorado, and Oregon.
 Watch out if you plan on working in Kentucky, Mississippi, or Vermont.
 These states have the worst job growth for this type of profession.

-Salary for a Drywall & Ceiling Tile Installer
+How Much Does a Drywall & Ceiling Tile Installer Make?

 Drywall and Ceiling Tile Installers who work in Hawaii, Minnesota, or Washington, make the highest salaries.